taoky/ayano/README.md

 ## Format support

-Ayano supports two types of nginx log:
+Ayano supports following types of log format.
+You could also use `ayano list parsers` to check.

 1. Standard "combined" format access log.
 2. JSON format access log configured as: